ASTM D7386 Single Parcel Delivery Systems

 For performance testing, the unit must remain unopened until testing is complete.
 However, if the tests are conducted for design development purposes, it can be beneficial to open the container at various points to evaluate the condition of its contents.

-The test objectives will determine how many replications are necessary.
-However, replicating the test is recommended to ensure more accurate results.
-The test specimen will be examined and labeled prior to testing.
+ASTM D7386 integrity test objectives will determine how many replications are necessary.
+However, replicating the test is suggested.
+This will ultimately ensure more accurate results.
+Prior to testing, the test specimen is examined and labeled.

 Labeling is determined by the type of container: small containers bagged for transport by carrier, sacks, bags, rectangular containers, and cylindrical containers.
-Labeling guidelines can be found in the ASTM D7386 test procedure.
 The test specimen should be conditioned or preconditioned prior to testing if necessary.

 Significance of ASTM D7386 Single Parcel Delivery Systems Testing